3 Questions to Ask to Find Out if a Life Coaching Side Hustle is Right for You

 Here are stories about two people who have completed coach certification training with Brave Thinking Institute for whom this was a consideration.

-Erin had been an attorney for over 30 years when she came to Brave Thinking Institute for coaching certification training.
+Erin had been an attorney for over 30 years when she came to Brave Thinking Institute for coach certification training.

 She was tired of helping people solve disputes and wanted to help people live lives they loved instead.